No proof, no victim at press conference alleging Mueller sex assaults

 Wohl and Burkman took turns speaking at the podium, detailing the allegations, complimenting each other, and defending their professional records against charges of conspiracy peddling and political bias.

 The conference was streamed by several reporters in the room.
-A pickup truck parked in the lot outside by protestors carried a giant inflatable rat wearing a blonde Trump toupee.
+A pickup truck parked in the lot outside by protesters carried a giant inflatable rat wearing a blonde Trump toupee.

 Exposed: Right-wing conspiracy theorist's plot to smear Mueller unravelsOct.
 30, 201808:18